Observability with Big Data Analytics

 LIMIT 3

-In this case, I will get the top 3 products that were in the cart when the error occurred.
+I realize this is a bit of a complex example, but it shows the power of OLAP queries on logs.
+In this case, I'll get the top 3 products that were in the cart when the error occurred.
 The result would look like this:

 After 311 milliseconds...